Shenyue Jia, Ph.D.

 - American Geophysical Union (AGU)

-2023 Fall Meeting Program Committee for AGU Science and Society (SY) Section
+AGU Annual Meeting Program Committee for Science and Society (SY) Section

 Voices for Science Fellow in Policy Track